 But tonight he was not watching the cuckoo go about its job.
 Since he returned home from the bakery, he had laid in the recliner with a pack of beer and tried to forget about the day with every bottle he emptied.
 There were only two bottles left but he was nowhere near drunk.
 Not enough to stop thinking about Olivia at least.

 He should have gone to his sailing club’s annual dinner and dance and had fun with friends.
 But the thought that Olivia would be crowding his mind while he danced with some other woman had made him sick.
-Solitude had seemed a better choice, but it hadn’t been of much help either.
+Solitude had seemed a better choice, but it had not been of much help either.

 It was uncharacteristic of him.
 If there was anything he had picked up from his father, besides business acumen, it was his sexual appetite.
 He never had any need to chase a woman.
 His charm and physical appeal and his indulgent lifestyle had always made women throw themselves at him.
 He could not deny that he enjoyed it.
 Taking a new woman to bed every other night helped take the edge off and relieved his carnal cravings.
 But not this time.
 He could have all the women and he knew it still would not douse the fire that Olivia had started.